basseches/latex-savvy/_posts/2023-02-19-introduction.markdown

 date:   2023-02-19 16:28:13 -0500
 ---

-Getting started with $$\LaTeX$$ can be intimidating; there are a

 The $$\TeX$$ programming language can do lots of cool things.
-It natively supports typesetting for equations
+It natively supports typesetting for equations, so you can type something like this:

 {% highlight tex %}
 d = v_0 t + \dfrac{1}{2} a t^2
 {% endhighlight %}

-The code above renders like this:
+#### Output

 $$
 d = v_0 t + \dfrac{1}{2} a t^2